DevSalma/node-app/README.md

 The server will be running at:
 - http://localhost:1080

+You can use postman/thunderclient to test these endpoints

 The routes available are:
 - /user/register - To register a new user
 - /user/login - To log in an existing user